-POLICY NAME: Licensed Lay Worship Leader Policy Date Approved: October 5, 2019
+POLICY NAME: Licensed Lay Worship Leader Policy Date Approved: October 5, 2019 and Guidelines Review date: Purpose: To outline the rules and guidelines surrounding LLWLs.

-and Guidelines

-Review date:

 Introduction - Purpose of this Handbook

 The purpose of this handbook is to outline the policy of the Eastern Ontario Outaouais Regional Council of The United Church of Canada regarding Licensed Lay Worship Leaders within its boundaries.